trilloapps/javascript-guide/README.md

 ## Running the Application

+### Using an HTTP Server:

+Start by installing a simple HTTP server,Node.js's http-server module.
+Navigate to the project directory in the command line.
+Launch the server with the appropriate command (e.g.,  http-server ).
+Open a web browser and go to the provided URL (usually http://localhost:8000).

+### Double-clicking the index.html File:

+Navigate to the project directory using a file explorer.
+Locate the index.html file in the project directory.
-Open the index.html file in a web browser.
+Double-click on the index.html file, and it will open in the default web browser.
+This method is straightforward but may not support certain features that require a server environment.

+### Using a Live Server Extension:

+If you are using a code editor like Visual Studio Code, you can install a Live Server extension.
-Navigate to the project directory.
+Open the project in Visual Studio Code.
-Double-click the index.html file or use the browser's "Open File" option.
+Right-click on the index.html file and select the "Open with Live Server" option.
+The extension will launch a local server and automatically open the application in your default web browser.
+This method provides a more dynamic development environment with live reloading.

 ## Additional Features